codeerow/spirit/README.md

 # Model-View-ViewModel library for android

-Pandora.box is the Android library for easily implementing MVVM architecture.
+Spirit is the Android library for easily implementing MVVM architecture.
 Library based on new Android Architecture Components (ViewModel and LiveData) and RxJava.
-Inside repo you can find some complicated and not workflows that easily handled with Pandora.
+Inside repo you can find some complicated and not workflows that easily handled with Spirit.

-Pandora.box offers the following features:
+Spirit offers the following features:

 * MVVM structure out of box.
 * Navigation core that makes even hard navigation easy.